comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ## Important Notes

-NOTE1: **For proper Kobo Libra H2O support, you'll need to use KOReader version *2019.10* or newer.**
+NOTE1: For proper Kobo **Libra H2O support**, you'll need to use KOReader version *2019.10* or newer.

+NOTE2: Remember that since FW 4.17, Nickel will attempt to index content found in hidden directories.
+Whatever your choosen installation method double check your kobo configuration file, that is  ".kobo/Kobo/Kobo eReader.conf" .
+It should contain:

+	[FeatureSettings]
+	ExcludeSyncFolders=\\.(?!kobo|adobe).*?

 ## Method to choose from